stewart-ritchie-ps/learning-nginx/md/exercise-locations-and-routing.md

     }
 ```

-Check that you get a directory listing in this scenario.
+Check that you get a directory listing after ths change instead of a 403.

 Now let's add the expected file _/usr/web1/root.html_ and re-check - the page should be served and the _autoindex_ directive ignored for the root location.

+## Locations can be nested